 Now that you know the general pros and cons of each bank, let’s look at the specific products each offers.
 Chase offers a slightly more limited range of accounts that includes two savings accounts, eight checking accounts and CDs.
 Chase CDs range from one month to 120 months, allowing for both long-term and short-term savings.
 You can also find credit cards and loans with Chase.
 This range of accounts means you can more easily keep all your accounts with the same institution.
 However, you won’t find a money market account or banking IRAs with Chase.

 Citibank also offers checking and savings accounts, in addition to CDs and banking IRAs.
 The CDs range from three months to five years.
 Citibank’s accounts operate according to the bank’s account packages.
 Each package determines the rates and perks you can get with your accounts.
 For example, the highest tier package, Citigold®, includes a team of advisors and earns better rates.

 Citibank vs. Chase: Fees

 Let’s start by looking at each bank’s basic savings accounts.
 The Chase Savings account requires a minimum opening deposit of $25 and charges a $5 fee.
 You can get this fee waived by maintaining a minimum daily balance of $300, having an automatic transfer of at least $25, linking your savings account to a qualifying checking account or by being under 18.
-The Citi® Savings account requires a much higher minimum at $100.
-Your monthly fee will depend on your banking package and ranges from $0 to $30.
+The Citi® Savings account requires no minimum deposit needed to open.
+Your monthly fee will depend on your banking package and ranges.